All Products

 • The return value contains +08.

-• In Hologres V1.1.31 and later, you can execute the set hg_experimental_functions_use_pg_implementation = 'to_timestamp'; or set hg_experimental_functions_use_pg_implementation = 'to_char,to_date,to_timestamp'; statement before you call this function in an SQL statement.
-This allows the function to support date and time values in any year.
+• Starting from Hologres V1.1.31, you can execute set hg_experimental_functions_use_pg_implementation = 'to_timestamp'; or set hg_experimental_functions_use_pg_implementation = 'to_char,to_date,to_timestamp'; before the SQL statement to support all time ranges.

 Note